bepasty/bepasty-server/docs/source/user.rst

 * create: be able to create pastebins
 * read: be able to read / download pastebins
 * delete: be able to delete pastebins
-* admin: be able to list all pastebins
+* admin: be able to list all pastebins, to lock/unlock files

 Pasting text
 ============